wikimedia/operations-software-netbox/docs/models/extras/configtemplate.md

 ### Environment Parameters

 A dictionary of any additional parameters to pass when instantiating the [Jinja2 environment](https://jinja.palletsprojects.com/en/3.1.x/api/#jinja2.Environment).
 Jinja2 supports various optional parameters which can be used to modify its default behavior.

+### MIME Type

+!!! info "This field was introduced in NetBox v4.3."

+The MIME type to indicate in the response when rendering the configuration template (optional).
+Defaults to `text/plain`.

+### File Name

+!!! info "This field was introduced in NetBox v4.3."

+The file name to give to the rendered export file (optional).

+### File Extension

+!!! info "This field was introduced in NetBox v4.3."

+The file extension to append to the file name in the response (optional).

+### As Attachment

+!!! info "This field was introduced in NetBox v4.3."

+If selected, the rendered content will be returned as a file attachment, rather than displayed directly in-browser (where supported).